aabbtree77/twinpeekz/README.md

 With a similar light intensity, pseudo-PBR is less playful, and the material is more dry and digital, but with a lot more light it exhibits some highlight generation.
 That proper light intensity region however is very narrow as with more light the shadow-light diffuse effects begin to dominate specular/metallic reflections which become barely visible, while in low light intensity settings the material has no highlights.
 Pseudo-PBR highlights are also bigger and more blurry, the surfaces do not have that thin glass layer that plays nicely with light.

 On the other hand, somewhat brute shadows and mesh resolutions destroy the realism and mood if you start zooming or getting close to the objects.
-So it is a fine tool which must go hand in hand with some other improvements.
+So a PBR is a fine tool which must go hand in hand with some other improvements.
 At the moment, no IBL and no ambient terms, I consider this as an unnecessary code complexity.
 Ambience is achieved by simply adding the base color weighted with some 0.01 factor and such, this is too crude, but I like things look a bit darker and do not mind underexposure and lack of detail in dark areas.

-In addition to baking and ambience, a proper PBR would bring one more complication, which is some tangent-bitangent space usually relegated either to Assimp, or custom C++ implementations.
+In addition to baking and ambience, a proper PBR would bring one more complication, which is the tangent-bitangent space usually relegated either to Assimp, or custom C++ implementations.
 So the mesh essentially gets one more GPU tangent buffer in addition to normals.
 However, it is still possible to compute tangents directly in the shader, but this might reduce the performance.

 For some future implementation, I will mention three references here: